-Romans 3:1-3 What advantage then has the Jew?
-Or what profit is there of circumcision?
-Much every way: chiefly because that unto them were committed the oracles of God.
+Romans 3:1-3 What advantage then has the Jew, or what is the profit of circumcision?
+Much every way!
+Chiefly because to them were committed the oracles of God.
 For what if some did not believe?
-Shall their unbelief make the faith of God without effect?
+Will their unbelief make the faithfulness of God without effect?

 Romans 3:3 For what if some did not believe?
 Shall their unbelief make the faithfulness of God without effect?

-Now do we honestly think that this God (of whom Jesus said) has every hair of our head numbered?
-Consider this next saying of Jesus in terms of the whole earth.
-He said, "Not one sparrow can fall apart from God knowing it."
-That's what it means.
+This God (of whom Jesus said) has every hair of our head numbered and He also said (and consider this in terms of the whole earth), "Not one sparrow can fall apart from God knowing it."
+(That is what it means.)
 Can you honestly think that this God who has such a great mind and such awesome powers would somehow fail to supply His own children with a calendar?
 Do we think that He somehow cannot oversee the Jews' care taking of it?

-I Timothy 5:8 But if any provide not for his own, and specially for those of his own house, he has denied the faith, and is worse than an infidel.
+I Timothy 5:8 But if anyone does not provide for his own, and especially for those of his household, he has denied the faith and is worse than an unbeliever.

 This also means then that the weekly Sabbath means nothing, because it too is attached to the very same calendar as the holy days.
 Are you aware that one of the arguments of Protestantism against keeping of the Sabbath is that the Sabbath has been lost, and therefore any day is acceptable to God?